 Robust invention ecosystems ensure:

-We are strengthening invention ecosystems in both the U.S. and developing countries to support pathways for inventors and inventions to take ideas to impact.
+We are strengthening invention ecosystems in both the U.S. and India and East Africa to support pathways for inventors and inventions to take ideas to impact.

 An organization that disseminates green chemistry and sustainable science educational resources for educators, students and the community.
 Received support to develop and disseminate K-12 curricular resources and training that empowers educators and students to practice environmental sustainability through green chemistry.

 The Lemelson-MIT program raises the profile of inventors and their impact, and develops engaging education programs to provide youth the skills and knowledge to invent.
 Received support for the Lemelson-MIT Prize, Student Prize Program, InvenTeam Program and JV InvenTeam Initiative, MITES Fellowships, Lemelson Minority Engineering Fellowships, Lemelson Fund for the Student Machine Shop and Lemelson Technology Research Ignition Fund.